pymupdf/PyMuPDF/docs/document.rst

       PDF only: Return the **unmodified** (esp. **not decompressed**) contents of the :data:`xref` stream object.
 Otherwise equal to :meth:`Document.xref_stream`.

       :rtype: bytes
-      :returns: the (original) stream of the object.
+      :returns: the (original, unmodified) stream of the object.

     .. method:: update_object(xref, obj_str, page=None)